sap-tutorials/Tutorials/tutorials/ai-core-setup/ai-core-setup.md

 If you have assigned the roles and the sections are still not visible then please clear your browser cache and relaunch.

-> **INFORMATION**: If **new role collections** are introduced in any new releases of SAP AI Launchpad, then none of the existing users will be auto-assigned these newly introduced role collections.
-The administrator of your SAP BTP Cockpit must ensure that correct users are assigned roles.
+> **INFORMATION**: **New role collections** introduced in new releases of SAP AI Launchpad are not auto-assigned to existing users.
+The administrator of your SAP BTP Cockpit must ensure that the  correct users are assigned new roles.
 New role collections and other feature releases can be found in [Release Notes for SAP AI Launchpad](https://help.sap.com/doc/43b304f99a8145809c78f292bfc0bc58/Cloud/en-US/98bf747111574187a7c76f8ced51cfeb.html?sel1=SAP%20AI%20Launchpad).

 [OPTION END]